 IMAGES—PetaPixel.
 Shot on Film Washi V 100 ISO, Panchromatic film on Gampi paper

 “Eventually, the company will have to be a little bigger so I could realise all the projects I have in mind, but I don’t think it will ever compete with other film manufacturers,” explains Perrotin.
-“The only ambition I have is being able to keep making my films for the analogue photography community.
+“The only ambition I have is being able to keep making my films for the analog photography community.
 I consider staying small enough to adapt to whatever hits the market to be a key part of this goal.”

 Since Perrotin’s creation of Film Washi’s original film, the brand has since expanded to include a variety of handcrafted and specialist film conversions from stock that was often intended for industrial or non-photographic use.
 Coming in film formats such as 120, 135and various sheet-film sizes, many of these have been created from products that were originally intended, including motion picture soundtracks, automatic machines, military surveillance and even X-ray machines.